krishnan-mani/the-cf-workshop/doc/kata-1/HOW-TO.md

 Story 1: Deploy web application to an EC2 instance

-- (optional) You may choose to fork this repository into your account and clone either this repository or your fork locally
+- (optional) You may choose to clone this repository (or your fork of it).
+Alternatively, create a local repository from scratch
 - Create a first template (using either YAML or JSON formats)

 ```